 Pat tells me that he also had this happen to him three times while flying the same model paramotor as mine, and it minced the cable every time!
 Who knows how many pilots this has happened to worldwide, but the design hasn’t changed!
 Just to note, Pat was launching a different model of paramotor at the time of his above accident.

 Gaps in cages/netting have also caused many other accidents.
 Brake handles have been sucked through resulting in uncontrollable spiral dives.
 Hoods have also been sucked through!
 Here’s an online conversation I had when I noticed my own hood was through the cage.
 The other pilot told me his friends hoodie had got caught up in his propeller and it almost strangled him.

 So what can we do about this problem?

 Firstly, manufacturers need to address this issue.
 The first thing that needs to happen is a complete redesign of cages and netting for future paramotor models.
 Many paramotors are designed with aesthetics in mind, but safety should be the priority.

 Manufacturers are well aware of the problem with netting and gaps, so they need to act to now.
 Instead of just considering what areas need to be covered in normal operation, manufacturers should look at all possibilities.

-I mentioned earlier that I wouldn't name and shame manufacturers, but I don't mind bragging some up.
-I've searched for a paramotor that doesn't have gaps in the netting and I couldn't find many.
+I mentioned earlier that I wouldn’t name and shame manufacturers, but I don’t mind bragging some up.
+I’ve searched for a paramotor that doesn’t have gaps in the netting and I couldn’t find many.
 But one design that looks very good is Bulldog paramotors design.
-You can see it > HERE.
+You can see a picture of it here.